TatjanaKutzner/CityGML-UtilityNetwork-ADE/Sample/Nanaimo_Water_Network/v2/readme.txt

 VISUALISATION
 ==================================================================================================

-To Visualise the output, use the free software "FZKViewer", developed by the Karlsruhe Institut für Technologie (KIT).
+To visualise the output, use the free software "FZKViewer", developed by the Karlsruhe Institut für Technologie (KIT).
 Runs on Windows only.
 Attempts have been made to run it using WINE on Linux but no success so far.